borkdude/specter-cli/README.md

 This CLI is compiled with GraalVM `native-image` and executed using [SCI](https://github.com/borkdude/sci).

+## Download

+You can get pre-built binaries for macOS and linux under [Releases](https://github.com/borkdude/specter-cli/releases).
+If your OS is not yet supported, you can try [building](#build) the CLI yourself.

 ## Usage

 Currently the CLI accepts one argument, `-e`, that represents a Clojure